KyGost/Kopple/documentation/procedures.md

 Clicking the button will change it to a gray "`unfollow`" button and come up with a prompt to host the user's page.

 ### Profile
+Clicking a user's name/profile icon will take you to their "profile".
+This

 ## Function
 ### Following a user